-Home to one of the first ports to open to foreign trade, Kobe is an international city which has developed as Japan’s gateway to the world.
+Home to one of the first ports in Japan to be open to foreign trade and blessed with access to land, sea and air transport, Kobe is an international city that has developed into Japan’s gateway to the world.

-Kobe is a vibrant yet compact city, ideal for the varying lifestyles of our citizens and also one of the most comfortable cities in Japan for expats to settle in.
-Not far from the city’s downtown area you can find a beautiful seashore or majestic mountains, and Japan’s beautiful countryside is just a short 30-minute train ride away from our busy city.
+Kobe is a vibrant yet compact city, ideal for the varying lifestyles of our citizens, and also one of the most comfortable cities in Japan for expats to settle in.
+Not far from the city’s downtown, you can find pristine beaches and majestic mountains, and Japan’s beautiful countryside is just a short 30-minute train ride away from the busy city.